 Program Overview

-The Dental Office Administration program will equip you with a strong combination of the office administrative skills and clinical knowledge necessary to work effectively in a dental practice.
-We prepare students to work in this sector by providing hands-on field placement opportunities.
+The Dental Office Administration program will teach you the administrative skills and clinical knowledge needed to work effectively in a dental practice.
+You’ll also get ample hands-on experience off-site with a dental partner, so you’ll be ready to work upon graduation.

 Full Description

-The Dental Office Administration program will equip you with the office administrative skills and clinical knowledge necessary to work effectively in a dental practice.
+The one-year Dental Office Administration (S115) certificate program will equip you with the office administrative skills and clinical knowledge necessary to work effectively in a dental practice.

 You will study dental office procedures such as: